DIY Raised Garden Bed

-- Plants need about one inch of water a week once they are up and actively growing.
+- Plants need about one inch of water a week once they are established and actively growing.

-What you grow in your garden depends on your appetite!
-Choose to grow a themed edible garden - one that has all the ingredients you need for a delicious meal, right there in your back yard.
+What you grow in your garden depends on your appetite.
+Grow a themed edible garden with all the ingredients you need for a delicious meal in your backyard.

-In the front of your raised bed, plant 1 oregano plant and 9 red onions.
+- In the front of your raised bed, plant one oregano plant, two cilantro and nine red onions.

-In the middle of your raised bed, plant 1 cilantro, 1 serrano, fresno chili or chile de arbol pepper (staked), and 1 Roma tomato (caged).
+- In the middle of your raised bed, plant one serrano, fresno chili or chile de arbol pepper (staked), and one Roma tomato (caged).

-In the middle of your raised bed, lettuce and baby spinach.
+- In the middle of your raised bed, plant lettuce and baby spinach.